BlockchainTokenAssociation/Contribution/README.md

 # **Code review process**

-The [maintainer(s)] team looks at Pull Requests on a regular basis in a [weekly/monthly] triage meeting [public?].
+The maintainer(s) team looks at Pull Requests on a regular basis in a monthly triage meeting.

-After review and triage, if required, requests for further clarification are posted on the repository [link].
-After request has been provided by [maintainers], contributors are expected to come back within [timeframe].
+After review and triage, if required, requests for further clarification are posted on the repository.
+After a request has been provided by maintainers, contributors are expected to come back within two weeks.

 <!--[ADD TRIAGE PROCESS AND POLICY - [example](https://docs.readthedocs.io/en/latest/contribute.html#contributing-to-development)]-->